 Today I thought I’d share some tips for making good grammar part of your daily life.
 These tips are taken from my own experience, habits, and practices.
 All of them have helped me expand my grammar skills and become a better writer.

-- Stop being lazy: When you’re not sure if the way you’ve written a sentence is correct, take a couple of minutes to look it up instead of rewriting it or hoping for the best.
+- Stop being lazy: When you’re not sure if you’ve written a sentence correctly, take a couple of minutes to look it up instead of rewriting it or hoping for the best.

 - Invest in writing tools and resources: These include reference books that deal with grammar and style.
-My personal favorite is The Chicago Manual of Style.
+My personal favorite is The Chicago Manual of Style (aff link).

 - Make it a chore: Some chores you do every day, while others can be tackled weekly or monthly.
 Set a schedule for regular grammar lessons and stick to it.
 They don’t have to be long.
 You can learn something valuable in five short minutes!

 - Talk about it: Turn your grammar questions into conversations.
 Ask others how they use language.
 Oddly, I find that even non-writers are interested in basic grammar questions.
 And if you can’t find anyone who wants to discuss good grammar, take your conversation online.
-Remember you should always use a credible resource, but discussing grammar-related issues is an ideal way to learn the nuances, intricacies, and to gain broader understanding.
+Remember you should always use a credible resource, but discussing grammar-related issues can be a good way to learn the nuances, intricacies, and to gain broader understanding.

 - Put it to practice: Every time you learn something new, incorporate it into your writing until it becomes second nature.